This is a partial Chuang Tzu in the translation of Dr. Lin Yutang, somewhat modernised. Some comments are added.

 The worst of government interventions, according to Lao Tzu, was heavy taxation and war.
 The wisest course is to keep the government simple and inactive.
 Lao Tzu counseled the now familiar Taoist path of withdrawal or retreat.

 In comparison, the highly learned Chuang Tzu, an influential stylist who wrote in allegorical parables, was an anarchist or a kind.
 When Chuang Tzu's fame had spread far and wide throughout China, King Wei of the Ch'u kingdom sent an emissary to Chuang Tzu bearing great gifts and urging him to become the king's chief minister of state.
-Chuang Tzu's rejected the king's offer with one of the great declarations in history on the virtues of the private life:
+Chuang Tzu laughed and said:

-A thousand ounces of gold is indeed a great reward, and the office of chief minister is truly an elevated position.
-But have you, sir, not seen the sacrificial ox awaiting the sacrifices at the royal shrine of state?
+A thousand ounces of silver is a great gain to me; and to be a high noble and minister is a most honorable position.
+But have you not seen the victim ox awaiting to be sacrificed at the state's royal shrine?
 It is well cared for and fed for a few years, caparisoned with rich brocades, so that it will be ready to be led into the Great Temple.
-At that moment, even though it would gladly change places with any solitary pig, can it do so?
-So, quick and be off with you!
-Don't sully me.
-I would rather roam and idle about in a muddy ditch, at my awn amusement, than to be put under the restraints that the ruler would impose.
-I will never take any official service, and thereby I will [be free] to satisfy my own purposes.
+At that moment, even though it might want to be a little calf again, it cannot.

 Like-minded persons try to gain harmony, and if relationships don't work, they may end up striving for solitude.